IncoCode/smart-things-edge-wled-lamp/README.md

 Hub should be subscribed on a channel where a driver is gonna be published.

-`smartthings edge:drivers:package intellect-lamp` - compiles the driver.
+`smartthings edge:drivers:package intellect-lamp` - compiles the driver.<br />
-`smartthings edge:channels:assign` - assigns to a channel `smartthings edge:drivers:install` - installs on a hub.
+`smartthings edge:channels:assign` - assigns to a channel<br />
+`smartthings edge:drivers:install` - installs on a hub.<br />
-`smartthings capabilities:presentation:update -i ./capabilities/lightMode.presentation.yaml` - updates the presentation of a capability.
+`smartthings capabilities:presentation:update -i ./capabilities/lightMode.presentation.yaml` - updates the presentation of a capability.<br />
-`smartthings presentation:device-config:create -i presentation/intellect-lamp.presentation.yaml` - creates device config.
+`smartthings presentation:device-config:create -i presentation/intellect-lamp.presentation.yaml` - creates device config.<br />

 Steps to get the driver working: